-AT is obviously 1 by T integral x of t dt from 0 to T. A1 T by 2 is 1 by T by 2 integral from 0 to T by 2 x t dt.
-And similarly A2 T by 2 is 1 by T by 2 integral from T by 2 to T, x t dt.
-For convenience, let me flash all the 3 expressions before you once again.
-AT is the average over the entire interval of T, A1 T by 2, the average over the 1st interval of T Y2 with this expression and A2 T by 2, the average from T by 2 to T, the 2nd sub interval of size T by 2 with this expression.
+What are the expressions at is obviously 1 by t integral x of t dt from 0 to t. a1t by 2 is one by t by 2 integral from 0 to t by 2 xtdt.

+And similarly a2t by 2 is 1 by t by 2 integral from t by 2 to t xtdt.
+For convenience let me flash all the three expressions before you once again.
+AT is the average over the entire interval of t a1t by 2 the average over the first interval of t by 2 with this expression and a2t by 2 the average from t by 2 to t the second sub interval of size t by 2 with this expression and just to get our ideas straight here again is the picture.
+Now the key idea in the Haar multiresolution analysis is to try and relate these 3 terms so to relate at a1t by 2 and a2t by 2 and it is in that relationship that the Haar wavelet is hidden.

-And just to get our ideas straight, here again is the picture.
-Now the key idea in the Haar multiresolution analysis is to try and relate these 3 terms.
-So to relate AT, A1 T by 2, A2 T by 2 and it is in that relationship that the Haar wavelet is hidden.
-So what is the relationship?
-Now the relationship is very simple, I mean all that we need to do is to notice that we have divided the integral from 0 to T into 2 integrals over 0 to T by 2 and T by 2 to T and then remember there is a slight difference in the constant associated.
+So that is the relationship now the relationship is very simple I mean all that we need to do is to notice that we have divided the integral from 0 to t into 2 integrals over 0 to t by 2 and t by 2 to t and then remember the slight difference in the constants associated so we have a constant of 1 by t in at and a constant of t by 2 in a1 t by 2 and in a2 t by 2.
+Where upon we have this very simple relationship between the 3 quantities...